JUL1VER/PortfolioWebsite/README.md

 The Welcome section of the website is a cool console animation of introducing this website to to you :)

-### About
+### WhoAmI

-The About section contains information about me as a professional and as a person.
+The Who Am I section contains information about me as a professional and as a person.

 ### Projects

 In the Projects section, you can explore the various projects I have worked on.
 Each project card contains a project screenshot, description, and a link (click on a screenshot) to its GitHub repository.

-### Contact
+### ContactMe

-If you wish to get in touch with me, the Contact section provides form with your message on my email and links to my social media profiles.
+If you wish to get in touch with me, the Contact Me section provides form with your message on my email and links to my social media profiles.

 ## Technologies Used